tcpiercy/ping-linux-machine-azure/README.md

-In the video demonstration in the link above, I demonstrate how I observed traffic between two virtual machines I created inb Azure, one Windows and one Linux, using RDP, Wireshark, and Powershell.
+In the video demonstration in the thumbnail above, I demonstrate how I observed traffic between two virtual machines I created inb Azure, one Windows and one Linux, using RDP, Wireshark, and Powershell.
 Firstly, I filtered for ICMP traffic and observed.
 Then I pinged the Linux machine from the Windows machine, and observed in Wireshark as well.
 I then verified by using ipconfig /all the traffic between the machines as well.